-However, both the temperature and the luminosity could also be overestimates.
-As we have already mentioned, the analysis of \citet{Dai+15} indicated that when $r_p \simeq 10r_g$, only a portion of the orbital energy is dissipated.
-In addition, it is possible that the accretion time is short compared to the cooling time.
+It is also possible that the accretion time is short compared to the cooling time.
 This could be the case if the only internal heat transport mechanism is photon diffusion \citep{Begelman1979}.
 Whether this is so depends on the internal dynamics.
 If MHD turbulence driven by the magnetorotational instability achieves the amplitude found in ordinary super-Eddington disks, photon diffusion may be supplemented by photons trapped in magnetically-buoyant bubbles \citep{Blaes2011,Jiang2014}.
 On the other hand, because the angular momentum in the debris, $< 5r_gc$ by definition, is only slightly greater than the maximum angular momentum permitting passage through the event horizon for weakly-bound matter ($4r_gc$), comparatively weak internal stresses are required for accretion, so the amplitude of MHD turbulence may be relatively low---which would also limit the additional dissipation associated with accretion.

 Super-Eddington luminosity may drive an outflow carrying a sizable fraction of the net accretion rate \citep{Dai2018,Jiang2019}.
 If so, it would be optically thick out to a radius $\gg r_p$; as a result, the emerging spectrum would be diminished in energy by a factor $\sim (r_p/r_{\rm photo})^{1/2}$ for photospheric radius $r_{\rm photo}$ \citep{Strubbe.Quataert.2009,Dai2018}.
 So far simulations have not been able to make a clear prediction of $r_{\rm photo}$ or its dependence on system parameters.